-From this simple question, we will each come up with different ideas as to the things we can do to help us better ourselves: as a sibling, a leader, a co-worker, an employee or employer, or as a friend.
-These thoughts and observations will change for each of us as we move through different stages in our lives.
+From this simple question, we will each come up with different ideas as to the things we can do to help us be better:

 Although our objectives and paths to self-improvement may vary throughout our life, ONE thing will remain true: we struggle to get out of our own way.

-Setting the goal of greatness is the same as spontaneous speaking situations (you know, when the groom asks you to give a short toast at his wedding and you didn’t prepare anything).
-We need to dare to be dull because we tend to over-evaluate, over-analyze, or get choked up.
-We also tend to overlook the small, simple things we could do that can lead to significant improvement.
+Setting the goal of greatness is the same as spontaneous speaking situations (you know, when the groom asks you to give a short toast at his wedding, and you prepared nothing).

 Top 3 Reasons We Struggle with Making a Self-Improvement Plan